lpascoe/java-tutorials/src/test/java/lambda/part2_moreAdvanced/README.md

 	}
 ```

-Class fields on the other hand can be overriden, the compiler will give a warning, it is not recommended, but it is allowed.
+Class fields on the other hand can be overridden, the compiler will give a warning, it is not recommended, but it is allowed.

 ```java